Independent shops and plenty of tasty food

 A not-so-hidden gem, the former capital of Pembrokeshire now boasts one of the best high-streets in the country.

 Think independently owned shops and galleries, little clothing boutiques, an array of excellent café’s, and one of the busiest music venues in the county.

 Have breakfast in Plum Vanilla Café, then a meander around the Malthouse antique emporium, maybe admire the florists’ displays, or go and view some local artwork in one of the numerous galleries.
-Then over lunch and a glass of wine at Ultracomida tapas bar you can pick up some artisan cheeses, meats and breads, maybe a bottle of two of olive oil, a handful of cornichon, and some coffee for the morning.
+Then over lunch and a glass of wine at Ultracomida tapas bar, you can pick up some artisan cheeses, meats and bread, maybe a bottle or two of olive oil, a handful of cornichon, and some coffee for the morning.

-In the afternoon perhaps a quick trip to the museum and bookshop for the necessary dose of culture, before popping up to Fire & Ice for artisan gelato or sorbet or maybe some a little stronger...Gin!
+In the afternoon perhaps a quick trip to Narberth museum and bookshop for the necessary dose of culture, before popping into Fire and Ice to try the latest grown-up cocktail sorbets with flavours such as Raspberry Prosecco or Gin and Tonic.
+For under 18’s there’s delicious artisan gelato and sorbets.
 Or maybe save that for tomorrow, you need to allow yourself some serious tasting time!